The Best Fertilizers for Your Garden

 Choose the right fertilizer to keep your garden soil in optimum shape and your plants healthy.

 Choosing a fertilizer can be downright overwhelming.
-Dozens of manufacturers spend time and energy telling you that they have what you need.
-Read on for tips and suggestions to help in your search, and don’t miss our roundup of some of the best garden fertilizer options for some of the most common purposes.
+Read on for tips and suggestions to help in your search, and don’t miss our roundup of top-favorite picks among the best garden fertilizer options available.

 - BEST ALL AROUND: Jobe’s Organics All Purpose Granular Fertilizer

 - BEST VEGETABLE FERTILIZER: Dr. Earth Home Grown Tomato, Vegetable & Herb